SarahSoutoul/in-your-tech-era/README.md

 Even now, as someone who’s taught hundreds of students and worked as a software engineer, I still feel imposter syndrome.
 The truth is, almost every woman I’ve met in tech has felt that same fear, whether they’re two years in or thirty.
 This project is a small part of a dream I've had since becoming an educator.
 It's for all of the women I´ve mentored so far, and the ones I've yet to meet.
 It’s a space built with care, to *support women in tech in a way that feels empowering, human, and real*.
 Because we all deserve to have our *tech era* 💪

+> [!IMPORTANT]
+> All the content and information displayed in this project (testimonials, blog posts, mentorship packages...) is real.
+None of it is placeholder or fabricated.
+I wanted the project to feel as authentic and concrete as possible, even though it was created specifically for this task.
+That way, anyone reviewing it can get a clear sense of not just my technical skills, but also the kind of person, educator, and mentor I am 👩‍💻

 This app is built with [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), [Next.js](https://nextjs.org), [Clerk](https://clerk.dev) for auth and [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## 📦 Getting Started